Rain or Shine Elasto Painters: 2008–2009 season

 In 2008, a new name was introduced for the team – Rain or Shine Elasto Painters.
 At the 2008 PBA Draft held at Market!
 Market!, Taguig, the team drafted Gabe Norwood of George Mason University as the first overall pick.
 In the 2nd round, the Elasto Painters grabbed point guard Tyrone Tang of De La Salle University.
 24 hours after the draft proper, the team traded 2007 first overall pick Joe Devance and their 2009 and 2010 second-round picks to the Alaska Aces in exchange for Alaska's 2009 1st-round pick, number five overall Solomon Mercado, and veteran Eddie Laure.

 They defeated Air21 on their first game of the 2008–2009 Philippine Cup, 120–102 to spark a surprise showing at the 2008-09 PBA Philippine Cup.
 The Elasto Painters were aiming for a semifinal berth when they were defeated by the eventual champions Talk 'N Text Tropang Texters in the elimination round.
 With a record of 10–8, they faced the defending champions Sta.
 Lucia Realtors in the quarterfinals where they were swept 2–0 in the best-of-3 series, with Norwood and Mercado being ejected in Game 1.
 Their 10-win record surpassed their best performance in a season.

 During the Fiesta Conference, the Elasto Painters took import Charles Clark but was soon replaced by heavyweight Jai Lewis, a former college teammate of Gabe Norwood.
 Ace play-maker Sol Mercado got injured before their quarterfinals game with Purefoods.
 Despite a depleted lineup, the Elasto Painters defeated Purefoods led by Gabe Norwood and point guard Tyrone Tang in the absence of Mercado.
 Tang made a three-point shot to take the lead with 31 seconds left, they won and made it to the semifinals for the first time in franchise history.
-They were then eliminated by the Barangay Ginebra Kings in the semifinals, ending their season with promise.
+They were then eliminated by the Barangay Ginebra Kings in the semifinals.